 (5)

-(a) Any party opposing the application may deliver a notice of opposition and answering affidavit within five (5) days from the day on which the application was served on that party.
+(a) Any party opposing the application may deliver a notice of opposition and an answering affidavit within five (5) days from the day on which the application was served on that party.

 (b) A notice of opposition and an answering affidavit must contain, with the changes required by the context, the information required by sub-rules (3) and (4) respectively.